6HaneenAlghamdi/programming-for-data-science-nanodegree-projects/README.md

 Post your Work on GitHub

 ### Description
-In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git.
+In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git

 ### Files used
 Git Commands Documentation.pdf